This easy recipe for 100% whole wheat rolls results in soft, tender, fluffy homemade rolls that are packed full of whole grains and kissed with honey.

-- Olive Oil: Be sure to use extra virgin olive oil for a roll that is moist and tender and full of flavor.
+- Olive Oil: Be sure to use extra virgin olive oil for a roll that is moist, tender, and full of flavor.

-- Vital Wheat Gluten: This may sound like an odd ball, but trust me it makes a WORLD of difference when making whole wheat breads and rolls.
+- Vital Wheat Gluten: This may sound like an oddball, but trust me it makes a WORLD of difference when making whole wheat bread and wheat rolls.
 Wheat flour does not have the same amount of gluten that white flour has, and without the addition of vital wheat gluten, whole wheat rolls can become very dense and heavy.
 This ingredient makes all the difference!

 - Yeast: Be sure to use instant dry yeast and check to see that it is not expired.

-- Butter: I know what you are thinking–How can you have dairy free rolls with butter?
-And the butter is NOT necessary, but if you are not dairy free, I highly recommend brushing the baked rolls with melted butter.
-And if you are dairy-free, a vegan butter brushed over the tolls is a great idea.
+- Butter (optional): I know what you are thinking--How can you have dairy-free rolls with butter?
+And the butter is NOT necessary, but I highly recommend brushing the baked rolls with melted vegan or regular butter for additional richness.